mojomast/mudussy/README.md

 Authentication is a simple username prompt.
 After connecting, use commands like `look`, `go north` (or `n`), `say hello`, `who`, and `quit`.

+NPC dialogue: use `talk <npc name>` to start a conversation.
+While in dialogue, your prompt changes to `Dialogue>`.
+Type a number or text to choose; type `leave` to exit the conversation.

 Notes:
 - Web client strips ANSI color codes automatically for clean rendering.
 - Telnet output retains ANSI for a classic experience.